 There is free shipping and returns with both, plus you can pay an extra $199 for in-home delivery and set-up too.
 For that price, GhostBed will also remove your existing mattress if you arrange it in advance, which saves you having to figure out how to dispose of a mattress.

 GhostBed vs Casper winner: This isn’t as simple as it may first appear.
 Yes, the GhostBed is the cheaper of the two, but Casper is packing a lot of cutting-edge cooling tech into its Wave Hybrid Snow; if staying cooler for 12+ hours in bed is important to your sleep comfort, it’s the better choice.
 However, there’s no denying how competitively priced the GhostBed Luxe is, and how much it also offers in terms of cooling.
-Plus it has a fractionally longer trial and a warranty that doubles the Casper’s and then some.
+Plus it has a fractionally longer trial and a warranty that doubles Casper's.
 For a cheaper alternative, read our Leesa vs Casper Original comparison.

 GhostBed vs Casper: Build and materials